 - Have your vision checked regularly.
 Poor vision can increase your risk of falls and other types of accidents.

-- If you are an older adult, clear your home or apartment of hazards that could cause you to trip and fall.
+- If you are an older adult, clear your home of hazards that could cause you to trip and fall.
 These include throw rugs and extension cords.

 - If you feel unsteady on your feet, consider using a cane or walker.

 - If you play a contact sport such as football and you experience a significant head injury, allow adequate time for healing before you start playing again.
 After a head injury, complete healing can take up to 15 days.
 This is true even if symptoms go away much sooner.
 A repeated head injury during this fragile repair period is likely to result in more bleeding.
 This is called second impact syndrome.

 "Blood-thinning" medications increase your risk of bleeding within the head.
 Examples include